Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 RDA_SPP_Pilot.0.025eps <- quantile(RDA_SPP_Pilot.psi,probs=0.025)[[1]]
 ```

-The implementations of main ABC-MCMC algorithm for all the three different $p$ cases are following.
+The implementations of the main ABC-MCMC algorithm for all the three different $p$ cases are following.

 ```r
 ## ABC-MCMC algorithm with approximate parallel computation p0.025